Skip to Content

 Stage 1

-In addition, underground detention tanks will be installed in Cruickshank Reserve to store and gradually release stormwater during high rainfall events.
+As part of the final design, the plans for Cruickshank Reserve were updated to include underground detention tanks.
+The underground detention tanks to be constructed in Cruickshank Reserve will store and gradually release stormwater during high rainfall events.

 The decision to install underground detention tanks within Cruikshank Reserve, rather than an earlier proposal to install large underground culverts in Clifton Street (between Adelaide Street and Portrush Road), was informed by extensive on-site investigations, financial and constructability considerations, including impacts to existing underground services (i.e. gas, sewer, water and electricity) and traffic disruption.

-For further details, please refer to the letter to residents and the map of the construction area in the Documents and Correspondence section on this page.
+For further details of the construction works, please refer to the letter to residents and the map of the construction area in the Documents and Correspondence section on this page.

 Funding